It’s natural for a MacBook Pro or any Mac to become warm during normal use. But, if your MacBook is running very hot, it’s probably not okay.

 9. Fake MacBook Charger

-A normal charger for a MacBook Pro includes three main parts: AC power cord, MagSafe Power Adapter, and MagSafe connector.
+A normal charger for a MacBook Pro includes three main parts: AC power cord, MagSafe Power Adapter, and a MagSafe connector.
 It’s always good practice to use the original ones that came with your Mac.
 If you bought one online, it could be fake and might not work well with your MacBook Pro, thereby causing the overheating problems and other issues.

 How to Fix It: Shop from the Apple Online Store or Local Retailers.